tanner0101/magic-extensions/README.md

 Easily read or print the current state of a `CBCentralManager` or `CBPeripheralManager` object instead of trying to inspect the enum's value.

+### UIFront

+#### printFontNames()

+Prints out all of the font families and names in UIFont.
+This is often a required step of including custom fonts in your application.

 ## Installation

 MagicExtensions is available through [CocoaPods](http://cocoapods.org).
 To install